What Does Voting Have to Do with Ending Hunger?

 12 Min Read

-It’s easier to understand how we can support those who are vulnerable and marginalized through our congregations, on social media, and by using our resources.
+It is easy to understand how we can support those who are vulnerable and marginalized through our congregations, on social media, and by using our resources.
 But there’s another way to impact hunger that’s often overlooked: how you vote.

 The problem of hunger.

 Hunger doesn’t always look the same.
-Some people are hungry because food is in short supply in their area, or due to weather events, conflict, or economic factors.
+Some people are hungry because food is in short supply in their area, often due to weather events, conflict, or economic factors.
 Others can’t afford to buy enough food.
 Some have a “hunger season” every year, when the previous harvest is gone and the next harvest is not yet ready.

 God has ordained the government to play a significant role in the protection and development of people.

-Romans 13 emphasizes the role and responsibility of leaders, noting that “governing agencies” are “God’s agent for your good” (NRSV).
-For the one in authority is God’s servant for your good” (NRSV).
+Romans 13 emphasizes the role and responsibility of leaders, noting that “governing agencies” are “God’s agent for your good” and “For the one in authority is God’s servant for your good” (NRSV).
 Voting has biblical precedence as well; Acts 14:23 describes that the early Christians elected elders by voting.

 God tasks leaders with serving and protecting their people, whether or not they acknowledge that their authority comes from God.
 And Jesus warns that people will be held accountable and judged for the ways they have treated the least among them (Matthew 25:31-46).